salomellabres/openduck/README.md

                         Protein or chunked protein in PDB format used as receptor.
   -g GPU_ID, --gpu-id GPU_ID
                         GPU ID; if not specified, runs on CPU only.
+  --keep-all-files      Disable cleaning up intermediate files during simulations.

 Chunking arguments:
-  --do-chunk            Chunk initial receptor based on the interaction with ligand and add cappings.
+  --do-chunk            Chunk initial receptor based on the interaction with ligand and add
+                        cappings.
   -c CUTOFF, --cutoff CUTOFF
                         Cutoff distance to define chunking (in Angstroms).
 Default = 9 A.
   -b, --ignore-buffers  Do not remove buffers (solvent, ions etc.)

 Parameterization arguments:
-  -f {SMIRNOFF,GAFF2}, --small_molecule_forcefield {SMIRNOFF,GAFF2}
+  -f {SMIRNOFF,GAFF2}, --small-molecule-forcefield {SMIRNOFF,GAFF2}
                         Small molecule forcefield to use for parameterization.
   -w {tip3p,spce}, --water-model {tip3p,spce}
                         Water model to parameterize the solvent.
   -ff {amber99sb,amber14-all}, --protein-forcefield {amber99sb,amber14-all}
                         Protein forcefield to parameterize the chunked protein.
   -ion IONIC_STRENGTH, --ionic-strength IONIC_STRENGTH
                         Ionic strength (concentration) of the counter ion salts (Na+/Cl-).
-Default = 0.1 M -s SOLVENT_BUFFER_DISTANCE, --solvent-buffer-distance SOLVENT_BUFFER_DISTANCE
+Default = 0.1 M
+  -s SOLVENT_BUFFER_DISTANCE, --solvent-buffer-distance SOLVENT_BUFFER_DISTANCE
                         Buffer distance between the periodic box and the protein (in Angstroms).
-Default = 10 A -water WATERS_TO_RETAIN, --waters-to-retain WATERS_TO_RETAIN
+                        Default = 10 A
+  -water WATERS_TO_RETAIN, --waters-to-retain WATERS_TO_RETAIN
                         PDB file containing structural water molecules to retain during simulations.
 Default is waters_to_retain.pdb.
-  -fl, --fix-ligand     Some simple fixes for the ligand: ensure tetravalent nitrogens have the right charge
+  -fl, --fix-ligand     Some simple fixes for the ligand: ensure tetravalent nitrogens have the
-                        assigned and add missing hydrogen atoms.
+                        right charge assigned and add missing hydrogen atoms.

 MD/SMD production arguments:
-  -F FORCE_CONSTANT_EQ, --force-constant_eq FORCE_CONSTANT_EQ
+  -F FORCE_CONSTANT_EQ, --force-constant-eq FORCE_CONSTANT_EQ
                         Force constant for equilibration.
   -n SMD_CYCLES, --smd-cycles SMD_CYCLES
                         Number of MD/SMD cycles to perform.
   -m MD_LENGTH, --md-length MD_LENGTH
                         Length of MD sampling between SMD runs in ns.
   -W WQB_THRESHOLD, --wqb-threshold WQB_THRESHOLD
                         Minimum WQB threshold; if not reached after each SMD cycle, further simulations will be terminated.
 If not set (default), all SMD cycles will be run.
   -v INIT_VELOCITIES, --init-velocities INIT_VELOCITIES
                         Set initial velocities when heating.
   -d INIT_DISTANCE, --init-distance INIT_DISTANCE
                         Set initial hydrogen bond distance for SMD in Angstroms.
 Default = 2.5 A.
 ```
 A valid example is provided in the test subfolder, and can be executed using the command-line arguments like the following: